jherrick1/US_Energy_Utility_Rates/README.md

 # US_Energy_Utility_Rates
 Access the Streamlit app to visualize US energy utility rates: [here](https://jherrick1-us-energy-utility-rates-main-n1g8y9.streamlit.app/)

-(NOTE: the app might have take a second to 'wake up' if it has been a while since it has been accessed)
+(NOTE: the app might take a second to 'wake up' if it has been a while since it has been accessed)

 ## Introduction